 You campaign on a variety of seemingly unrelated issues.
 How can you have the knowledge on policy and the political process to fight campaigns on such a wide range of issues?

 Most of the Leadnow team are not issue experts, but we are working to become experts in how to mobilize large numbers of people around campaigns and elections to make real change happen.
-What connects all the campaigns we work and brings the Leadnow community together is our shared values, and our shared priorities of Democracy, Environment and Equality.
+What connects all the campaigns we work and brings the Leadnow community together is our shared values, and our shared priorities.
 Working across issue areas is a new way of campaigning, and allows us to mobilize many more Canadians, and have a much bigger impact in key moments than traditional single-issue advocacy organizations, and that makes a real difference.
 That said, when taking on a campaign in a new area we need to work together with the experts – and we do.
 We often partner with single issue organizations to run successful campaigns, and get feedback from advisors and issue experts to inform our approach and provide us with opinions on issues of the day.

 It may be easy to get quite a lot of people to click on a website – but do decision-makers actually take any notice of web petitions?

 Online petitions are just one of the tactics we will use as well as enabling our supporters to take offline actions.
 We have great examples of case studies where decision makers have taken notice from MoveOn.org in the USA, GetUp.org.au in Australia, 38Degrees.org.uk in the UK and Avaaz.org globally.
 Some of the reasons that online petitions make a big difference: